LLM Teacher-Student Framework for Text Classification With No Manually Annotated Data: A Case Study in IPTC News Topic Classification: Related Work

 A recent investigation into the applicability of GPT models for IPTC news topic classification was conducted by Fatemi et al. \cite{fatemi2023evaluating} who evaluated a GPT model on the MN-DS dataset \cite{petukhova2023mn}.
-The applicability of GPT models for topic annotation was evaluated by training various machine learning models on the GPT-annotated dataset and comparing their performance against models trained on the same dataset, but manually-annotated.
+The applicability of GPT models for topic annotation was evaluated by training various machine learning models on the GPT-annotated dataset and comparing their performance against models trained on the same dataset, but manually annotated.
 The findings indicate the promising performance of the GPT model used as a data annotator.
-However, it is important to note that the performance of the model was not directly evaluated on a manually-annotated test set.
+However, it is important to note that the performance of the model was not directly evaluated on a manually annotated test set.
 Consequently, the accuracy of the GPT model in this task remains undetermined.

 Building on existing research, our study explores the use of GPT-based data annotation to fine-tune a BERT-like topic classifier.
 This research addresses multiple gaps in the literature.
-First, we assess the performance of both the teacher GPT model and fine-tuned student models on reliably manually-annotated data.
+First, we assess the performance of both the teacher GPT model and fine-tuned student models on reliably manually annotated data.
 Second, we compare the annotation reliability of the GPT model with the reliability of human annotators.
-Additionally, our research extends machine learning experiments across multiple languages, offering valuable insights into the models' multilingual and cross-lingual performance.
+Additionally, our research involves machine learning experiments on multiple languages, which offer valuable insights into the models' multilingual and cross-lingual performance.